Building substructure is the lower part of a structural system which is constructed beneath the ground level and is hidden from view.

 Building Substructure has the following two components :

-Foundation transfers the dead load, live load and all other loads which are exerted on it to the soil beneath.
-As stability of building depends upon the strength of the foundation; it should be made more reliable and strong.
+Foundation transfers the dead load, live load and all other loads coming from superstructure to the soil beneath.
+As stability of the building depends upon the strength of the foundation; it should be made more reliable and strong.

 a.Strip foundation(Strip Footings)